• Skip to primary navigation

 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-Kids aren’t shy to ask their parents to buy them the latest toys once it hits the market.
-But unfortunately for parents, money doesn’t grow on trees.
+Kids aren’t shy about asking their parents to buy them the latest toys once they hit the market.
+But unfortunately, for most parents, money doesn’t grow on trees.

 It doesn’t matter if you’re an adult or a kid, when you have to pay for something with your own money, you’ll appreciate it more.
 You can think of this as training them and by the time they reach their teen and college years, they’ll understand the importance of making their own money as a teen or a college student and cherish every dollar they earn.